MA Admission and Financial Aid

 Graduate Financial Aid

 Graduate assistantships and fellowships are available to all applicants to graduate departments on a merit basis.
 Several of these graduate assistantships are specifically reserved for first year students in the Medieval Studies master's program.
 These graduate assistantships include the tuition for 30 credit hours of coursework, a stipend towards health insurance and a stipend for nine months (currently $25,164), in return for working for the Center for Medieval Studies or another academic unit for around 18 hours a week.
 University, Loyola and Bennet Fellowships, awarded on a merit basis to incoming students, include higher stipends.
-PhD students enrolled in the Medieval Studies Doctoral Certificate program are also eligible to apply for a Senior Teaching Fellowship, which provides an additional year of funding.
+PhD students enrolled in the doctoral-level Advanced Certificate program are also eligible to apply for a Senior Teaching Fellowship, which provides an additional year of funding.

 Graduate students in Medieval Studies are encouraged to apply for research and travel grants through GSAS.
 The Graduate Student Association also offers the Professional Development Grant each semester.